reine/bootstrap-options-theme/README.md

 This is a work in progress - use at your own risk.

 If you find any bugs, please report them at the [Issues](https://github.com/reine/bootstrap-options-theme/issues) section of the project repository.
 Do note that I may not always reply to them as needed because I also work on my client projects.

+**Important:** This theme is intended for developers use.
+If you are an end-user, please give a copy to your developer and let him/her customize it for you (unless you're a developer yourself too).
+I would just like to prevent support questions that asks me why the theme didn't work in their live WordPress sites.

 ##Copyright & License